codeclimate/codeclimate-rubocop/config/contents/lint/implicit_string_concatenation.md

-This cop checks for implicit string concatenation of string literals which are on the same line.
+Checks for implicit string concatenation of string literals which are on the same line.

 ### Example: